Column: Organic Insect Control

 Beneficial insects include pollinators and predatory species such as ladybugs, lacewings, ground beetles and garden spiders.
 An example of a benign insect is one that aids in the decomposition of organic matter.
 Like it or not, the human race is absolutely dependent upon all of these insects.

 I grow all of my plants without using pesticides or herbicides.
-I get great harvests from our vegetable garden and am treated to lovely blooms from annual and perennial flowers, bulbs and shrubs all season long.
+The result is that I get great harvests from our vegetable garden.
+I’m also treated to lovely blooms from annual and perennial flowers, bulbs and shrubs all season long.
 I am not worried in the least about a few holes or insects, especially on my ornamental plants.

-The flowers attract pollinators and beneficial insects, which in turn make those veggie harvests possible as well as prey upon damaging insects.
+The flowers attract pollinators and beneficial insects.
+They, in turn, make those veggie harvests possible as well as prey upon damaging insects.
 Every gardener’s goal should be to create a balance in the ecosystem that they oversee and care for.
-In order to have the good bugs, you must have some of the bad bugs, too, for them to feast upon.
+In order to have the good bugs, you must have some of the bad bugs for them to feast upon.

 Start by properly identifying the insect in question.
 Your local Master Gardener program can help with this and it’s a free service.
 Learn about the insect’s life cycle, which plants they cause problems for and who their natural predators are.